Bident: In mythology

 The spear of Achilles is said by a few sources to be bifurcated.
 Achilles had been instructed in its use by Peleus, who had in turn learned from the centaur Chiron.
 The implement may have associations with Thessaly.
 A black-figured amphora from Corneto (Etruscan Tarquinia) depicts a scene from the hunt for the Calydonian boar, part of a series of adventures that took place in the general area.
 Peleus is accompanied by Castor, who is attacking the boar with a two-pronged spear.

 A bronze trident found in an Etruscan tomb at Vetulonia seems to have had an adaptable center prong that could be removed for use as a bident.
 A kylix found at Vulci in ancient Etruria was formerly interpreted as depicting Pluto (Greek: Πλούτων Plouton) with a bident.
 A black-bearded man holding a peculiarly two-pronged instrument reaches out in pursuit of a woman, thought to be Persephone.
 The vase was subjected to improper reconstruction, however, and the couple are more likely Poseidon and Aethra.
-On Lydian coins that show Plouton abducting Persephone in his four-horse chariot, the god holds his characteristic scepter, the ornamented point of which has sometimes been interpreted as a bident.
+On Lydia coins that show Plouton abducting Persephone in his four-horse chariot, the god holds his characteristic scepter, the ornamented point of which has sometimes been interpreted as a bident.
 Other visual representations of the bident on ancient objects appear to have been either modern-era reconstructions, or in the possession of figures not securely identified as the ruler of the underworld.